Masrour Barzani: Barzani Charity Foundation (BCF)

 In 2005, he founded the Barzani Charity Foundation in Iraqi Kurdistan.
 The non-profit charity organization provides aid to the internally displaced, refugees as well as vulnerable locals, and is modeled on the life, struggle and principles of his Grandfather Mustafa Barzani.
 Its Orphan Sponsorship Program provides a monthly stipend to cover living expenses, health care and education to orphans.

 Fight against ISIS

 Masrour Barzani is one of the most important figures in the international coalition against ISIS.
 His Security Council, and its elite special forces is attached to the Counter-Terrorism Department (CTD), which has led targeted airstrikes against senior Daesh figures in Iraq and Syria, and rescue missions of hostages.
+In April 2026, his brother Mansour Barzani was implicated in a corruption case for allegedly defrauding the US federal government during its fight against ISIS by siphoning funds for personal use, which included buying a mansion in Beverly Hills.

 The American University of Kurdistan (AUK)

-Masrour Barzani is the Chairman of the Board of Trustees of The American University of Kurdistan (AUK).
+Masrour Barzani is the chairman of the Board of Trustees of The American University of Kurdistan (AUK).
 He laid the cornerstone of the project during a ceremony in Duhok province in December 2013.

 Kurdistan Region Premiership

 Following a KDP leadership meeting on 3 December 2018, the party's spokesperson Mahmoud Mohammed named Masrour Barzani for the post of the region's Prime Minister position. in June 2019, Masrour Barzani officially elected as prime minister of Kurdistan Region of Iraq.

+In August 2026 amidst the Iran war and the strikes on Iraqi Kurdistan a Hadid 110 kamikaze drone struck his residence.